 - You are a student in 10th, 11th, or 12th grade in good standing.

-- You are able to commit to the afterschool schedule, two days a week (January through mid-June) and attend two full-day training sessions.
+- You are able to commit to the afterschool schedule, one day a week (February through mid-June) and attend two full-day training sessions.

 - You are interested in supporting marine conservation programs and strengthening your skills as a youth leader.